Californian Clam Chowder

 History

-Californian clam chowder doesn’t have a single, rigid definition the way New England or Manhattan styles do, but it developed as a West Coast twist on the classic creamy chowder brought by East Coast settlers and sailors in the late 1800s.
-As people moved west during the Gold Rush and later maritime expansion, they brought chowder recipes with them—especially the New England style, which became the base for California’s version.
+Californian clam chowder does not have a single, rigid definition the way New England or Manhattan styles do, but it developed as a West Coast twist on the classic creamy chowder brought by East Coast settlers and sailors in the late 1800s.

 By the mid-20th century, California helped popularize one of the country’s most recognizable serving traditions: clam chowder in a sourdough bread bowl.
 This became iconic at San Francisco’s Fisherman’s Wharf, thanks to the city’s long sourdough history dating back to the 1800s.
-Locals and tourists alike shaped this into the signature presentation that many now associate with “California-style” chowder.

 Today, Californian clam chowder typically refers to a creamy, New England-style base, often richer, sometimes featuring local seafood blends, and almost always tied to that famous sourdough bowl tradition.